xdamah/swagger-xdamah-examples/2-first-codegen-example/README.md

-# 1-first-example Demo #
+# 2-first-codegen-example Demo #

 Will capture very quick brief some of the steps.
 Hope that helps convey the idea.
+Project testing steps are similar to previous example.
+This project relies on model code generation unlike previous example.

 ### Steps ###
 ## Steps1 ##